blinksocks/blinksocks/docs/development/custom-preset/README.md

 ### Improve Performance

-You can initialize some shared/immutable data among connections in `onInit(params)` to improve performance:
+You can initialize some shared/immutable data among connections in `onCache(params)` to improve performance:

 ```js
 const blinksocks = require('blinksocks');